MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ns-webservices-_ws_tcp_sspi_transport_security_binding.md

 must be set to <b>FALSE</b>.

 This security binding operates at the transport security level and is supported only with the <a href="https://msdn.microsoft.com/554cc239-feab-4262-9821-6478a3d93ffc">WS_TCP_CHANNEL_BINDING</a>.
 The
-TCP/Windows SSPI combination uses the wire form defined by the NegotiateStream protocol and the .Net Message Framing specification.
+TCP/Windows SSPI combination uses the wire form defined by the NegotiateStreamprotocol and the .Net Message Framing specification.

 On the client side, the security identity of the target server is specified using the identity field of the <a href="https://msdn.microsoft.com/4e9b5f3e-849f-46aa-a94a-3cd6ae16275f">WS_ENDPOINT_ADDRESS</a>